~ initially published 2016-09

 You can see my thoughts on our road speed limits in a previous post on traffic safety and speed limits.

-EDIT: since this as originally published Sherwood Park has brought back photo radar and the entire province has failed to learn anything by these experiences because they are now talking about eliminating photo radar province-wide.
+EDIT: since this was originally published, Sherwood Park has brought back photo radar and the entire province has failed to learn anything from these experiences because they are now talking about eliminating photo radar province-wide.

 Why Do So Many Disagree?

 It bothered me that I disagreed with almost every other council candidate on this topic, but it is not the first time and likely won’t be the last.
 I have four main problems with getting rid of photo radar…